 The threshold at which auto-tuning is triggered is at 90% of the pool size and the pool would be increased 20%.

-For example, if the pool size is 100, then the auto-tuning is triggered if the busy connections are more than 90 and the pool size is increased to 120.
+For example, if the pool size is 100, then auto-tuning is triggered, if:

 During auto-tuning, the pool-size is increased automatically and there is no need to restart IIS.